 Course Summary

-This masters programme offers you the opportunity to gain your first qualification accredited by the British Psychological Society.
-Youll develop a comprehensive and critical understanding of the key concepts, theories, methods and debates in psychology.
+This masters programme enables you to become eligible for Graduate Basis of Chartered Membership of the British Psychological Society (BPS) by developing a comprehensive and critical understanding of key concepts, theories, methods and debates in all areas of psychology.

 College Link